 Bake in a preheated oven for 20 minutes until golden and set.
 If using frozen blackberries, cook for 25 minutes as they'll take a little longer to heat up.

-When cool enough to handle, remove the muffins from the tin and cool on a wire rack.
+As soon as your blackberry oat muffins are cool enough to handle, remove them from the tin and cool them on a wire rack.

 Serving and storage